- Home

 Enrollment/Changes In Enrollment

-Financial aid offers are ultimately based on the number of credits you are enrolled for (enrollment level).
-However, your initial award offer is based on full-time enrollment, unless you are nearing your maximum timeframe (SAP).
-Offers may be reduced for enrollment levels less than full-time.
-If you change your enrollment level (add or drop classes) after your aid has been disbursed, you may be required to repay the aid programs and/or have an outstanding obligation to the institution.
+may be reduced for enrollment levels less than full-time, if you do not begin attendance in any of your courses, or if you change your enrollment level (add or drop classes) after your aid has been disbursed.
+You may be required to repay the aid programs and/or have an outstanding obligation to the institution.
 Enrollment levels are listed below.

 -